 - Exclude shares issued on the ownership-change date.
 Since the limitation is based on the value of the stock immediately before the ownership change, the company needs to make sure to exclude the value of any shares issued on the ownership-change date.

-- Complete a historical Section 382 study.
+- Complete a historical IRC Section 382 study.
 When multiple ownership changes occur, the lower limitation applies.
-This means that even if you have a known ownership change, you may still need to complete a historical Section 382 study to make sure no previous ownership changes further limit your NOLs or credits.
+This means that even if you have a known ownership change, you may still need to complete a historical IRC Section 382 study to make sure no previous ownership changes further limit your NOLs or credits.

 - Adjust your corporate value.
-Potential adjustments to the corporate value may be required—see the section on how Section 382 limitations are calculated below.
+Potential adjustments to the corporate value may be required—see the section on how IRC Section 382 limitations are calculated below.

 What Is Net Unrealized Built-In Gain (NUBIG) and Net Unrealized Built-In Loss (NUBIL)?